Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Proofs

 \subsection{Proof of Theorem \ref{theorem_risk_L2_adaptive}}

 The number of coefficients in the adaptive estimator is random.
 If we are still able to control easily the bias term, we can not simply control the variance of our estimator by adding the variances of its coefficients.
-For any $m\in\rond{M}_n$, we have the following inequality:
+For any $m\in\rond{M}_n$, by definition of $\hat{m}$ (see \eqref{eq_num_min} and \eqref{eq_def_hm}), we have the following inequality:

-with $\gamma_n(\ft)=\norm{\ft}_{L^2(\mathcal{A})}^2-2n^{-1}\sum_{k=1}^n \ft(Z_k)$.
+with $\gamma_n(\ft)=\norm{\ft}_{L^2(\mathcal{I})}^2-2n^{-1}\sum_{k=1}^n \ft(Y_k)$.
 Then